-USING PATIENT CONTROL LOCKOUT - OPTIONAL ELECTRIC LITTER
+USING PATIENT CONTROL LOCKOUT - OPTIONAL ELECTRIC LITTER (NOT AVAILABLE WITH PRIME X OPTION)

-Ensure that the power cord is plugged into to a properly grounded, hospital grade wall outlet before using the optional electric litter.
+Ensure that the power cord is plugged into a properly grounded, hospital grade wall outlet before using the optional electric litter.

 You can press the patient control lockout button to prevent the patient from using the siderail patient controls to move the fowler and gatch.
 The patient control lockout button is located at the foot end of the stretcher.